The best compact binoculars for every outdoor activity – from wildlife viewing, birding, and whale watching to hiking and travel.

 Plus, they have an eight-hour battery life, so you can use them all night.

-These binoculars won’t satisfy every need, but they would be amazing for hunting or nighttime bird watching.
+These binoculars won’t satisfy every need, but they would be amazing for nighttime bird watching.

 They would also make a great gift for someone who already has an arsenal of standard binoculars.

 - Can see what standard binoculars can’t in the dark

 - Integrated camera for pictures and video